Lambir Hills National Park

 Highlight species ~ Bornean Bristlehead, Garnet Pitta, Rufous-tailed Shama, Crested Goshawk, Rhinoceros Hornbill, Green Broadbill, Dusky Broadbill, Rufous-collared Kingfisher, Banded Kingfisher, Rufous-backed Kingfisher, Hook-billed Bulbul, Dark-throated Oriole, Yellow-rumped Flowerpecker, Large-tailed Nightjar, Brown Hawk Owl & etc.

 Lambir is only 32 km from Miri.
-Syarikat Bas Suria and Syarikat Bas Baram have frequent bus services to Batu Niah, Bakong and Bekenu, all of which stop directly opposite the park HQ.
-The journey time is 30-40 mins.
-If you take a taxi, arrange a pick-up time for the return journey.
-The last bus back to Miri leaves at 1730 hrs.
-Self-drive cars are also available.
-Getting There
+From Miri (Pujut Corner Bus Terminal) take any express bus to Bintulu, Sibu or Kuching, all of which stop directly opposite the park HQ.
+The journey time is 30-40 minutes.
+If you take a taxi Getting There